liborty/TokenCrypt/README.md

 is just like `crptest`, except it tests `pack`/`unpack` (the archive files instead of the directories).
 The reconstructed files should be reported as being identical to the originals.

+## Examples

+    ncrpt -xbri 'bin' sourcedir keysdir outdir

+will test for hexadecimal and base64 files in sourcedir, recurse into all subdirectories except any named `bin`, efficiently compress and encrypt everything else, writing keys into keysdir and output archives into outdir.

+    ncrpt -xbruci 'data' sourcedir keysdir outdir

+will recursively update and clean the entire archive outdir, so that it is as if freshly created from the current state of sourcedir (with only -xbri).
+However, with `-u` it is incremental, so it runs faster.
+This is convenient for regular backing up purposes. 'bin' is no longer being ignored, so it will be added to the archive.
+Since `-c` is also given, any directories named 'data', that are now newly ignored, will be deleted from the archive.

 ## Exercise

 Suppose you maintain some git repository, say `mygitrepo`.
 Go one level up:  `cd ..`, and run:

-`ncrpt -xb mygitrepo mygitkeys gencrypted`
+`ncrpt -xbr mygitrepo mygitkeys gencrypted`
 Then, after some new trivial push from your repository, go back and run again:
-`ncrpt -xbuc mygitrepo mygitkeys gencrypted`
+`ncrpt -xbruc mygitrepo mygitkeys gencrypted`
 This will update only the file(s) that have changed.
-What may come as a surprise is the number of files that were added/changed by git in `.git` directory.
+What may come as a surprise is the number of files that were added/changed by git within the `.git` directory.

 Note that TokenCrypt does not leave any such large hidden footprints on your filesystem.

 ## Releases Log (the latest first)

-**3-April-24** - improved `ncrpt` so that it now does sensible things with the new options also in the updating and cleaning modes.
-Making `ncrpt` into a more practical archiving tool.
-TODO: before the next release, implement these new options also for `pack`.
+**3-April-24** - `ncrpt` now does sensible things with the new options `-e -i` also in the updating and cleaning modes.
+Implemented these new options for `pack` as well, making `TokenCrypt` a more practical archiving tool.

 **1-April-24** - `ncrpt` can now globally ignore named directories with, e.g. `-i 'bin test backup'` and to globally exclude all files with listed extensions, e.g. `-e 'exe dat bak'`.
 Note that `-i` was previously used to turn off recursion.
 Recursion is now off by default and must be activated explicitly with option `-r` (usual conservative convention).